Keeping Bones Strong

-Strong bones play a vital role in allowing us to live independently as we enter our later years.
-It is only when we develop osteopenia or osteoporosis and experience bone fractures, do we realise how important strong bones are.
-However, maintaining strong bones is something that needs to be taken into consideration well before we enter old age.
+Strong bones play a vital role in allowing us to stand tall and move independently, particularly as we enter our later years.
+It is only when we develop osteoporosis and experience bone fractures, do we realise how important strong bones are.
+However, maintaining bone strength is something that we can take into consideration well before old age.

-We’ve all heard that calcium helps build strong bones and teeth, but how much do we need and how does vitamin D and exercise play a role?
+We’ve all heard that calcium helps build strong bones and teeth, but how much do we need and how can vitamin D and exercise help?

 Calcium salts are the main mineral keeping bones strong, with bones acting like the 'calcium bank' with almost 99% of the body’s calcium found there.
 Bones release calcium into the blood to be used by other body cells, like muscles or nerves.
 To keep the calcium bank replenished we need to eat food rich in this important mineral, with some of the best foods being milk, yoghurt and cheese.
 The recommended amount is 1000 mg of calcium per day for adults aged 19-50 years.